 The pros/cons analysis works well for evaluating job options too.
 If none of your choices fit your criteria, return to the drawing board and explore other options.
 Do this until you have a choice that matches your top 2-3 criteria.

 Reviewing Your Decision

+Sometimes, you may get an answer you don’t like.
+It’s possible that the choice isn’t something you want to take on right away.
 There are times when I get answers that I don’t like.
-However, it doesn’t change the fact that there is some truth behind them.
-Actually, a lot of truth.
+However, it doesn’t change the fact that there is truth behind them.